Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Inst for Women's Health

 In 2001, having completed his training in Gynaecology and Obstetrics in Austria, Martin worked at the Norris Comprehensive Cancer Centre in Los Angeles (USA) and spent three years as the lead clinician and surgeon of a large breast cancer centre before embarking on a career at UCL/UCLH from 2005 where he undertook sub-speciality training in gynaecological oncology.
 Martin’s particular interest is in complex radical laparoscopic and open surgery.
 As part of the Institute for Women's Health at UCL, he established a large research group focusing on the role of early detection, risk prediction and prevention of breast and gynaecological cancers.
-Martin is an author on more than 150 papers, contributed to numerous text books, secured substantial grant income in the last ten years and is an Editor for the International Journal of Gynecological Cancer.
-He is also the lead of the ESGO European Network of Translational Research In Gynaecological Oncology (ENTRIGO) and has lectured widely on his research and clinical experience in the UK and abroad.
+Martin is an author on more than 160 papers, contributed to numerous text books, secured substantial grant income in the last ten years and is an Editor for the International Journal of Gynecological Cancer.
+He was also the lead of the ESGO European Network of Translational Research In Gynaecological Oncology (ENTRIGO) and has lectured widely on his research and clinical experience in the UK and abroad.
+Martin is lead and coordinator on the H2020 FORECEE programme (www.forecee.eu) and is an ERC Advanced Grant holder.

 Prof Widschwendter’s research is focused on two main areas: